- SLS (sodium lauryl sulfate ) and SLES (sodium laureth ether sulfate )

 - anti-bacterial; prevent the growth of bacteria, mold and microbes

-Can cause: There are a number of studies on parabens and their possible links with breast cancer, congenital disorders, fertility issues and chronic diseases.
+Possible harm: There are a number of studies on parabens and their possible links with breast cancer, congenital disorders, fertility issues and chronic diseases.

 Paraben free: Bacteria grows in water, so some companies try to find a substitute and they use grape seed extract, lavender, green tea, eucalyptus.